sorapsaloni/AI_SaloniSorap/README.md

 Students often struggle to learn from scattered resources, while videos are time-consuming and lack personalization.
 This project uses AI + Manim to automatically generate educational videos.
 Unlike random online resources, the system extracts knowledge directly from textbooks, making the content reliable, efficient, and accurate for students.

+=> **What is Manim?**

+We are going to use Manim, so this is exactly what it is:
+Manim (Mathematical Animation Engine) is a Python library that lets you create **high-quality animated videos** programmatically.
+It is mainly used for **educational animations**, like explaining math, science, or concepts visually.
+In this project, Manim takes the **AI-generated lesson** and turns it into a **dynamic animated video** that the student can watch.

 => **Solution Approach**

 The solution works as a pipeline: